Overview

 One doesn’t have to limit oneself to only one of these options, as one can use a mix of these algorithms for different objects of the character or even different parts of the same mesh.

-First one binds all the characters objects to the rig With Empty Groups, this is the best option to start with as it will do the necessary things like parenting, and creating the armature as well as vertex groups, without adding any weights.
+First one binds all the characters objects to the rig With Empty Groups, this is the best option to start with as it’ll do the necessary things like parenting, and creating the armature as well as vertex groups, without adding any weights.

-There is no right way of doing this, but I personally recommend sticking with the With Empty Groups option for most of the model and doing the weight painting by hand, as it will better teach you how to weight paint and will actually speed the specific workflow we’ll be using.
-For parts like the face, I however recommend using one of the automatic weighting algorithms as a base to work from.
+There is no correct way of doing this, but it’s recommend to stick with the With Empty Groups option for most of the model and doing the weight painting by hand, as it’ll better teach you how to weight paint and will actually speed the specific workflow we’ll be using.
+For parts like the face, one should use one of the automatic weighting algorithms as a base to work from.

 A CG Dive video going into detail on using and mixing different algorithms.